-Next scene, over a meal, she once again says she’s willing to get help but can’t bear the fact that anyone else knows about what she does.
+Second scene: over a meal, Kirsty once again says she’s willing to get help.
+But she can’t bear the fact that anyone else knows about what she does.
 That she loves him but it won’t work, blahblahblah.
 Not with Tina and Tommy knowing and watching her every move.
 And Tyrone once again falls into her trap.
 He says that he will totally cut off contact with Tina and Tyrone, anything to make her happy and let him have his little family.
 And you can see the self-satisfied glint come into her perhaps truly remorseful eyes.
 If he does it, she’ll have total control over him.
 And she seems to need that.

 This is an excellent storyline remarkably well done by Alan Halsall and Natalie Gumede.
 They beautifully portray the complexities of two people who want to love and be loved but have some self- (and other-) destructive issues that neither want to actually deal with.
 The thought of a baby being added to this mix is horrifying.

 I missed the episodes when Kirsty’s parents were there and she explained that her dad beat her and her mother.
 Maybe I’d feel more sympathy for her if I had seen those.
 As it is, I see only the pride that is keeping her from getting help that she knows she needs.
-And I am relieved that she is no longer a cop and, interestingly, Tommy is the only one who has explicitly connected the dots about that and her being abusive.
+I am relieved that she is no longer a cop.
+Interestingly, Tommy is the only one who has explicitly connected the dots about that and her being abusive.
 She is a bully and that’s not what any police force needs on the streets.

 And it’s not what Tyrone needs.
-In the final scene of the week, Tyrone cut his friends dead, told Tommy he only wanted to see him with the loan repayment and for them both to stay away from him.
+In the final scene of the week, Tyrone cut his friends dead.
+He told Tommy he only wanted to see him with the loan repayment and for them both to stay away from him.
 I wonder what it’s going to take for him to think, if not of his safety and sanity, but of the protection of the baby that is soon to arrive.
-If Kirsty wants to blame her father for all this, Tyrone ought to remember that her dad beat both his wife and his child.
+If Kirsty wants to blame her father for what she is doing, Tyrone ought to remember that her dad beat both his wife and his child.